drink36/MAE-DFER-CA/README.md

-# MAE-DFER: Efficient Masked Autoencoder for Self-supervised Dynamic Facial Expression Recognition (ACM MM 2023)
+# MAE-DFER-CA: Combination with Efficient Masked Autoencoder for Self-supervised Dynamic Facial Expression Recognition and CA_Module

-> University of Chinese Academy of Sciences & Institute of Automation, Chinese Academy of Sciences & Tsinghua University<br>
+> National Taiwan University of Science and Technology & Department of Computer Science and Information Engineering<br>

 ## 📰 News

 ## ✨ Overview

 Dynamic Facial Expression Recognition (DFER) is facing **supervised dillema**.
 On the one hand, current efforts in DFER focus on developing *various* deep supervised models, but only achieving *incremental* progress which is mainly attributed to the *longstanding lack* of large-scale high-quality datasets.
 On the other hand, due to the *ambiguity* and *subjectivity* in facial expression perception, acquiring large-scale high-quality DFER samples is pretty *time-consuming* and *labor-intensive*.
 Considering that there are massive unlabeled facial videos on the Internet, this work aims to **explore a new way** (i.e., self-supervised learning) which can fully exploit large-scale *unlabeled* data to largely advance the development of DFER.
+We also added CA_Module to learn muscle motion between video frames.
+By learning motion pattern features, we can easily enhance performance.

 <p align="center">
   <img src="figs/Overview.png" width=50%> <br>